guenhter/raspberry-nas/README.md

 Formats and prepares the passed disk to be usable for the NAS

-WARNING:

-All data on the disk is lost
+WARNING: ALL DATA ON THE EXTERNAL HARD DRIVE WILL BE LOST WHEN RUNNING THIS SCRIPT

-## Folder Structure
+## External Drive Folder Structure

 The hard drive for the NAS has the following folder structure: